orbeon/orbeon-forms-doc/xforms/xpath/deprecated-functions.md

 `xxf:event()` works like the XForms 1.1 `event()` function, except that when using XBL components, `xxf:event()` returns event information from the original event instead of the retargeted event.

-This function is deprecated since Orbeon Forms 4 and is just an alias for the `event()` function.
+This function is deprecated since Orbeon Forms 4 and is just an alias for the standard `event()` function.

 ## xf:if() / xxf:if()